D-side/digital-garden/_notes/Harmful marketing.md

 * Account for brands in your selection process
     * Avoid positive bias (assignment of a "plus") solely because a brand is familiar
         * This doesn't mean you shouldn't associate a brand with anything positive at all, but don't let this association lose its ground in specific likeable traits, which would turn it into liking a brand *in general* — and the brand in question may lose these traits as time goes on
-    * Employ *negative* bias (assignment of a "minus") for goods that use copious amounts of advertising
+    * Employ *negative* bias in your assessments for goods that use copious amounts of advertising
-        * It may be seen as a little bit extreme, but it's one way to counter familiarity with a brand that formed just through it being all over the place, since it's *very* hard to consciously spot
+        * It might seem irrational, but it's one way to counter irrational familiarity with a brand that emerges just through it being all over the place, since it's *very* hard to consciously spot (fight fire with fire?); if you _can_ consciously spot it, good, you don't need this technique
 * Avoid frequenting places with ads
     * Yes, this includes major social networks of today, all of them; consider [[Fediverse]] if you're open to that itch being scratched in another way
 * Use ad blockers where necessary